 And here's the fuser command that should ideally kill the process initiated by the test-fuser executable.

 Oh, before I go ahead and execute this command, let me tell you that the -k command line option tells fuser to kill the process (or processes) using the file or directory.

 As clear from the screenshot above, using the -k command line option with fuser killed the test-fuser process.
-To make sure that the fuser command asks for user's confirmation before killing a process, use the -i option.
-See example below:
+To ensure that the fuser command asks for user's confirmation before killing a process, use the -i option.
+See the example below:

 Following are a couple of important fuser-related details that you should know while using the -k option:

 - With -k, the fuser command sends the SIGKILL signal by default.
-But you can change this behaviour by using the -SIGNAL option.
+But you can change this behavior by using the -SIGNAL option.

-- An fuser process never kills itself, but may kill other fuser processes.
+- A fuser process never kills itself but may kill other fuser processes.

 fuser - other details

-Aside from the information mentioned so far, there are several other details that are worth keeping in mind.
+Aside from the information mentioned so far, several other details are worth keeping in mind.
 All that information can be accessed by heading to the command's man page.
-For example, following is the information that the fuser man page lists in the 'Restrictions' section:
+For example, the following is the information that the fuser man page lists in the 'Restrictions' section:

 Processes accessing the same file or file system several times in the